 Submission of Manuscripts

 The appropriate institutional review board must have previously approved all research with human and other sentient beings, and this information must be mentioned in the methods section.
 The manuscript should also include information on funding and any potential conflict of interest.
 Footnotes are discouraged; use instead, if at all necessary, endnotes.
 Close attention should be paid to the formatting of references and quotations (which must follow APA style).
 Before submission the authors must check that all items in the reference list have matching text entries and vice versa, and include doi information when available.
 Quotations should be double-checked for accuracy and their page numbers cited in the text.

 Tables and figures must have a title or caption, be numbered, and follow APA style.
 Figures and photos must be submitted electronically, and they cannot be in color.
 Resolution should be a minimum of 300 dpi.
 Vector art (e.g., Adobe Illustrator, encapsulated postscript) is preferable to bitmaps.

 Manuscripts will be refereed anonymously and the authors should mask their identities in the manuscript.
 Manuscripts accepted for publication are copyedited for grammar and style.
 Copyedited text will be submitted to the author for any required changes and approval, and a prompt response is required.
 Substantive revisions are generally not allowed after the manuscript has been accepted.

-Articles in the Journal must be original, which means that they cannot have been published previously, either in whole in part (except for isolated paragraphs or earlier versions in conferences proceedings), in a journal or the Web.
+Articles in the Journal must be original, which means that they cannot have been published previously, either in whole or in part (except for isolated paragraphs or earlier versions in conferences proceedings), in a journal or the Web.
 As a condition for publication in the Journal, authors of articles must assign copyright of the article to the Journal of Parapsychology.
 Permission must be obtained from the Editor before the article can be published or reproduced elsewhere, including on a personal website.